 - Make a quick poll with your best ideas – ask friends and family.

-Perfect, now that you have the name (hopefully it’s not taken), let’s register a domain name:
+Perfect, now that you have the name (hopefully it’s not taken), let’s register a custom domain name:

 - My favorite domain name registrar is Namecheap – affordable & reliable.
 Other alternatives are GoDaddy or Google Domains.

 - Try to register a .com domain name – it’s the most famous domain extension.